zipleen/libvmod-memcached/README.rst

 Prototype
         ::

-                servers(STRING servers)
+                config(STRING servers)
 Return value
 	NONE
 Description
-	Set the list of memcached servers available for requests handled by this VCL.
-The syntax is a whitespace or comma separated list of one or more "hostname[:port]" items.
+	Set the list of memcached servers (and their options) available for requests handled by this VCL.
+	The syntax is specified in "http://docs.libmemcached.org/libmemcached_configuration.html#description".
+	To specify a server, use "--SERVER=ip:port".
 Example
         ::

-                memcached.servers("localhost anotherhost:12345");
+                memcached.config("--SERVER=localhost --SERVER=anotherhost:12345");
+		memcached.config("--SERVER=ip:port --SERVER=ip2:port2 --DISTRIBUTION=MEMCACHED_DISTRIBUTION_CONSISTENT");

 get
 ---